Back To Top

 To better support

-• Encourage your teen to get involved in various school and community activities (e.g., cultural and sports activities, student committees, volunteering, youth centre activities, etc.).
+• Encourage your teen to get involved at school and in the community in things like cultural activities or sports, student committees, or volunteer work.

 Resources and practical tools

-by Céline Boisvert, CHU Sainte-Justine collection for parents
+• Parents d’ados, de la tolérance nécessaire à la nécessité d’intervenir by Céline Boisvert, CHU Sainte-Justine collection for parents (French only)

-by Michel Delagrave, CHU Sainte-Justine collection for parents
+• Ados : mode d’emploi by Michel Delagrave, CHU Sainte-Justice collection for parents (French only)

 Subscribe to our newsletter!